 On-line MA ‘Reading the Vampire’ Module

-‘Reading the Vampire’ can be taken as stand-alone course for the first time in 2020/21 and get involved with the Open Graves, Open Minds Project.
-The module developed out the first ever international academic conference on vampire studies hosted by OGOM at the University of Hertfordshire in 2010: Vampires and the Undead in Modern Culture.
+‘Reading the Vampire’ can be taken as a stand-alone course in September 2023 and will enable you to get involved with the Open Graves, Open Minds Project.
+The module developed out of the first ever international academic conference on vampire studies, hosted by OGOM at the University of Hertfordshire in 2010: Vampires and the Undead in Modern Culture.
 Taking this module opens a pathway to further research in Gothic Studies, including the PhD programme at the University of Hertfordshire.

 You can also take the vampire module as part of the on-line MA Literature and Culture at the University of Hertfordshire (a one year full-time programme, or part-time over two years).
 Engagement will focus on themes at the forefront of contemporary culture, including identity politics, Otherness, and the environment.
 The modules include ‘Earth Words: Literature, Place and Environment’; ‘US Culture and #BlackLivesMatter’; ‘Networks of Modernism’.